Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Appendix

-To that end, let us demonstrate how to evaluate $W$ in Eq. \ref{eq:W} within phase space electronic structure theory.
-To make progress, as noted above (Eqs. \ref{eq:dH_dB}-\ref{eq:dH_dF}), according to BO theory and the Hamiltonian in Eq. \ref{eq:H}, one can calculate derivatives with respect to the external magnetic field in a straightforward manner using Hellman-Feynman theorem.
+In this section, we derive Eq. \ref{eq:dwdP_co} within phase space electronic structure theory starting from Eq. \ref{eqn:dWdP:again} To make progress, as noted above (Eqs. \ref{eq:dH_dB}-\ref{eq:dH_dF}), according to BO theory and the Hamiltonian in Eq. \ref{eq:H}, one can calculate derivatives with respect to the external magnetic field in a straightforward manner using Hellman-Feynman theorem.

 By contrast, however, within an electronic phase space framework, additional derivatives must be taken into account.
 Namely, note that:

 where

 Re-arranging terms in Eqs. \ref{eq:dHps_dB} and \ref{eq:dHps_dE}, we find: